 Through government relations, BCHLA advances healthy public policy; we are working with government and holding them accountable to promote wellness and prevent chronic disease.

 We have much to be proud of.
-The BC Government has made substantive progress in responding to the Alliance’s Winning Legacy Recommendations, initially presented to the Government in 2005.
+The BC Government has made substantive progress since BCHLA first formed in 2003.
 Nevertheless, there are challenges ahead if BC is to narrow the large gap between the healthiest British Columbians and those who suffer from ill health.

 We look forward to continuing our work with government and other stakeholders on making British Columbia a healthier place for all.